aniket328/hacktober_website/README.md

 ## [View website](https://aniket328.github.io/hacktober_website/)
  ☝️ ☝️ ☝️ ☝️
-General Information Website for hackoctober-fest
+General Information Website for hacktober-fest

 ADD CONTENTS HERE IN "README.MD" ABOUT HACKTOBER FEST, TO ADD IT TO THE WEBSITE